Phil-382453/Utility/README.md

 * Uninstall - Uninstall button on the main app window under settings...This will delete the wrapper local cache files.
    You can also delete this local cache folder to uninstall the client files.

-* The Main app window:
+* The Main app window: See the "Screenshot Main App.jpg" file
    - Top    - Serveral menu items (Help,Folders,Exit)
    - Top    - Settings - This is an expander to access the settings.
      - a.
 Simple Admin credentials vs Control Panel Credentials Manager